 The Principles of Building Science

 Practicing building science, also known as a “systems approach,” means accounting for the ways all building components interact, including the foundation, walls, roofs, doors, windows, insulation and mechanical systems.
-Doing so is critical to optimize building performance and prevent commercial building failures.
+Doing so is critical to optimize building performance and prevent building failures.
 The principles of building science include: